animeshk08/chaoss-microtasks/microtask-3/README.md

     backend include, `id`,`owner` and `repo`.
 The 'search_fields' for [GitLab](https://github.com/chaoss/grimoirelab-perceval/blob/75be46b381f30440efeba7497f6756e64d26a0d9/perceval/backends/core/gitlab.py#L142)
     backend include, `id`, `owner`, `iid`, `project` and `groups`.
+    Search fields are useful to avoid inspecting the content of the data attribute, since they expose a set of attributes to ease search operations.

 * What is stored in the attribute data of each JSON document produced by Perceval?